oscar-system/Oscar.jl/experimental/DoubleComplex/docs/src/advice_for_the_programmer.md

 # Advice for the programmer

 ## How to implement my custom double complex?
 The implementation for Double complexes is generically lazy.
 We provide a concrete type which takes care of handling the user's requests to entries and morphisms and their caching: `DoubleComplexOfMorphisms`.

-In order to work properly, any `DoubleComplex` `D` needs to be able to produce entries `D[i, j]` for legitimate indices `(i, j)` and the morphisms between these on request.
-To this end, the internal constructor of `DoubleComplex` requires the programmer to pass on certain "factories".
+In order to work properly, any `DoubleComplexOfMorphisms` `D` needs to be able to produce entries `D[i, j]` for legitimate indices `(i, j)` and the morphisms between these on request.
+To this end, the internal constructor of `DoubleComplexOfMorphisms` requires the programmer to pass on certain "factories".
 For the production of the entries `D[i, j]`, these must be concrete instances of
 ```julia